 Separating your space from other booths can be a bigger challenge at indoor craft shows.
 At an outdoor show, you can set up your craft canopy, and your space will be instantly defined.

-While some professional craft artists use a canopy (or the canopy frame minus the canvas top) to define their space at indoor shows, that option is not always appropriate for everyone, and it is not allowed at some indoor art and craft shows.
+While some professional craft artists use a canopy (or the canopy frame minus the canvas top) to define their space at indoor shows, that option is not always appropriate for everyone, and it is not allowed at some indoor shows.

 You may need to devise a pipe and drape system or another type of divider to define your space at indoor shows.